Where to Get Help

 Children’s Mental Health Ontario (CMHO) represents Ontario’s publicly funded Child and Youth Mental Health Centres.
 We advocate for investments, policies, and programs for children, youth, and families seeking mental health services in Ontario.
 Our goal is to promote a coordinated and high-quality system of care that puts children, youth and families first.

-Mental Health Presentations 2023
+Mental Health Presentations for Parents and Caregivers

 School Social Work Services